-Prospective Randomized Evaluation of the WATCHMAN LAA Closure Device in Patients With Atrial Fibrillation Versus Long Term Warfarin Therapy
+Prospective Randomized Evaluation of the WATCHMAN™ LAA Closure Device in Patients With Atrial Fibrillation Versus Long Term Warfarin Therapy

-The PREVAIL trial was designed to confirm the results of the PROTECT AF trial and validate the safety of the implant procedure, including a minimum of 20% of randomised patients will be enrolled at institutions that did not participate in a previous WATCHMAN study (PROTECT AF or CAP Registry) and a minimum of 25% of randomised patients enrolled by new operators at any institution.
+The PREVAIL trial was designed to confirm the results of the PROTECT AF trial and validate the safety of the implant procedure, including a minimum of 20% of randomized patients enrolled at institutions that did not participate in a previous WATCHMAN study (PROTECT AF or CAP Registry) and a minimum of 25% of randomized patients enrolled by new operators at any institution.

-A total of 407 patients were randomised 2:1 device vs. warfarin control in the PREVAIL trial
+A total of 407 patients were randomized 2:1 device vs. warfarin control in the PREVAIL trial.
+Patients enrolled in PREVAIL were warfarin eligible and had a mean CHADS2 score of 2.6 ± 1.0.

-- 2nd co-primary endpoint: Comparison of composite of stroke, systemic embolism, and cardiovascular/unexplained death at 18 months follow-up
+- Primary Efficacy Endpoint: Comparison of composite of stroke, systemic embolism, and cardiovascular/unexplained death at 18 months follow-up

-- 3rd co-primary endpoint: Comparison of ischemic stroke or systemic embolism occurring from greater than 7 days post randomization to 18 months follow-up
+- Late Ischemic Primary Efficacy Endpoint: Comparison of ischemic stroke or systemic embolism occurring from greater than 7 days post randomization to 18 months follow-up

-PREVAIL trial-enrolled patients with higher risk of stroke as determined by CHADS2 scoring system
+PREVAIL trial enrolled patients with higher risk of stroke as determined by the CHADS2 scoring system

 - 27.5% of patients had prior stroke compared to 17.7% in PROTECT AF.

-- The PREVAIL treatment group performed similarly to prior Watchman studies, however the observed rate of stroke (0.7%) in the PREVAIL Control group was lower than in recent published warfarin studies (1.6-2.2%):
+- The PREVAIL treatment group performed similarly to prior WATCHMAN studies, however the observed rate of stroke and systemic embolism (0.7 per 100 patient-years) in the PREVAIL Control group was lower than warfarin control groups in recently published studies (1.6-2.2 per 100 patient-years):

 Additional safety analysis of PREVAIL shows:

-- Seven-day serious procedure/device related vascular complications occurred in 4.4% of subjects in PREVAIL vs. 8.7% of subjects in PROTECT AF, a 49% reduction
+- Seven-day serious procedure/device related vascular complications occurred in 4.5% of subjects in PREVAIL vs. 8.7% of subjects in PROTECT AF, a 52% reduction.

-- Pericardial effusions requiring intervention occurred at rate of 1.9% in PREVAIL vs. 4.0% of patients in PROTECT AF, a 52% reduction and at rate comparable to other left atrial procedures.
+- Pericardial effusions requiring intervention occurred at a rate of 1.9% in PREVAIL vs. 4.0% of patients in PROTECT AF, a 52% reduction and at a rate comparable to other left atrial procedures.6